MidnightsFX/Valheim_Impactful_Skills/ImpactfulSkills/Package/README.md

 | ![sneak_0](https://github.com/MidnightsFX/Valheim_Impactful_Skills/blob/master/ImpactfulSkills/Art/sneak_0.gif?raw=true) | ![sneak_50](https://github.com/MidnightsFX/Valheim_Impactful_Skills/blob/master/ImpactfulSkills/Art/sneak_50.gif?raw=true) | ![sneak_100](https://github.com/MidnightsFX/Valheim_Impactful_Skills/blob/master/ImpactfulSkills/Art/sneak_100.gif?raw=true) |

+### Run

+The run skill now increases your movement speed when running.
+Instead of only reducing stamina cost to run.

+### Cooking

+Cooking now causes eaten food to decay slower, allowing it to provide its full bonus for longer.

+### Blood Magic

+Blood magic now gives XP for the shield for damage taken, in addition to 1 xp when the shield is broken.

 ### Voyager (new skill)

 Voyager increases your potential speed when sailing in a boat.
 Along with increasing your ability to handle close hauling, when sailing almost against the wind.
+Provides a bonus to your rowing speed that scales with player skill also.

 ### Animal Whisper (new skill)